Akuli/odotdot/docs/builtins.md

 1. `(new Mapping)` creates an empty mapping.
 2. `(new Mapping pair_array)` takes an array of `[key value]` pair arrays and adds the keys and values to the mapping.
-3. [Options][options] can be used to add values with string keys to the mapping.
+3. [Options][options] can be used together with 1. or 2. to add values with string keys to the mapping.

 For example, the following two lines are equivalent: